 How to use up fabric stash?

-1. Use your stash fabrics to make scrap quilts where you can include small quantities of it.
+1. Use your stash fabrics to make scrap quilts where you can include small quantities of them.
 You don’t have to use up the whole piece.
 Cut a little strip or square to delight yourself and those around you.
 Log Cabin Quilt layouts are a perfect way to start to put your treasure trove of fabric gems to use.
 The log cabin quilt layout allows you to only shave a strip off your fabric to include in a block or two so that you may still have some of your fabric treasures left for future projects.
 The 7-inch log cabin paper piecing template is a great option for incorporating special fabrics.

 2. Make interesting quilts using your special fabrics.
 Look at the Yellow and White Log Cabin Quilt below.
 It is one of my favorite quilt projects.
 The bright overall yellow feel and the white reminds me of my grandfather’s yellow glass veranda when I was a kid.
 But the quilt delighted me even more up close.
 I have included two of my “super-special” Liberty of London Hello Kitty fabrics in it!
 The quilt doesn’t read like a novelty fabric quilt (not my style at all).
 Hello Kitty is tiny and not found in every block.
 But, she is there peaking her tiny head out from some of the 1/2″ wide strips in these blocks.
 You will see her if you go on a discovery through the quilt, which uses about 60 different fabrics including a yellow Provencal from my early foray into fabric purchasing.

 3. Preserve the fabric and its story by adding it to a quilt.
 When I was about 9 or 10, my mom made me a log cabin quilt with large and irregular blocks.
 She was a garment maker and not a quilter.
 And she used the fabrics in her stash.
 It was leftovers from making clothes, old garments, which were cut up, as well as bits and pieces of leftovers for making curtains, etc. I don’t think any yardage was purchased for this quilt.
 Amongst the fabrics included was an antique blue and red plaid.
-It was woven in a mill where my great grandmother worked for a brief time in young adulthood.
+It was woven in a mill where my great-grandmother worked for a brief time in young adulthood.
 Without the inclusion of this fabric in the quilt, I would never have known this story.
 Instead of existing as a piece of fabric in my mom’s stash, it became part of a quilt I brought with me everywhere I lived up until today.
 If you want to leave a story with your quilt, consider making a fabric label for the back describing the story of the fabric included.

 4. Use your fabric while it still feels special.
 Fabric can sometimes be like the new and expensive dress you bring home from the department store.
 It is so pretty and special that you put it in your closet for special occasions only.
 Three years later, it can be a bit out of style and has dust on the shoulders and it doesn’t fit right anymore.
 When you bring home the “super special” yardage from the quilt shop, use it while you still think it’s the most beautiful thing you have seen.

 Don’t be afraid to use your favorite stash fabrics.
 In the pink and midnight blue quilt below, I have included several of my favorite Liberty of London fabrics in small quantities.
-I still have some leftover.
+I still have some leftovers.
 But by incorporating them in this paper pieced log cabin scrap quilt, that has a life they would never have laying in a pretty pile on a shelf.

 How about you?
 What do you have in your stash that is too precious to use?